 Proper Use of ceftazidime and avibactam

-A nurse or other trained health professional will give you ceftazidime and avibactam in a hospital. ceftazidime and avibactam is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you ceftazidime and avibactam in a hospital.
+It is given through a needle placed into one of your veins.

 Precautions While Using ceftazidime and avibactam

 Your doctor will check your progress closely while you are receiving ceftazidime and avibactam.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it and to check for unwanted effects.
+This will allow your doctor to see if it is working properly and to decide if you should continue to receive it and to check for unwanted effects.

-ceftazidime and avibactam may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using ceftazidime and avibactam.
+Ceftazidime and avibactam may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are receiving ceftazidime and avibactam.

 Serious skin reactions can occur with ceftazidime and avibactam.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using ceftazidime and avibactam.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving ceftazidime and avibactam.

-ceftazidime and avibactam may cause diarrhea, and in some cases it can be severe.
-It may occur 2 months or more after you stop using ceftazidime and avibactam.
+Ceftazidime and avibactam may cause diarrhea, and in some cases it can be severe.
+It may occur 2 months or more after you stop receiving ceftazidime and avibactam.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

 Check with your doctor right away if you have any of the following symptoms while receiving ceftazidime and avibactam: confusion, loss of consciousness, jerking or twitching of the muscles, seizures, seeing, hearing, or feeling things that are not there, or severe sleepiness.